amarakhan/log-analyzer/README.md

 - **Error Analysis:** Reports the number of errors in the log file.
 - **User Activity:** Summarizes user activity found in the log file.
 - **Performance Metrics:** Calculates performance-related metrics from the log file.
+Looks for lines with "ms" in them and calculates the average, minimum, and maximum response times.
+Optional metric arguments can be passed to calculate additional performance metrics.
 - **Flexible Output:** Supports output in both plain text and JSON format for easy integration with other tools or systems.

 ## Prerequisites